php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 The term "delegate" means something designated to act for or represent another.
-In terms of middleware design, a delegate is called upon by middleware when the middleware is unable to handle the request itself; the delegate then processes the request to return a response.
+In terms of middleware design, a delegate is called upon by middleware when the middleware is unable to handle the request itself; the delegate then processes the request _for the original middleware_ in order to return a response.

 #### Why isn't the delegate a `callable`?